alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-delivery-attempt-status.html.md

 review_in: 6 months
 ---

+The first thing to do is determine what kind of failure is affecting the delivery attempts.

 ## Internal failures (`internal_failure`)

 This means that we’ve failed to make a request to Notify within the last hour